Yard Waste Collection

 Free Yard Waste Collection Program

 From Nov.
-7 through Dec.
-16, 2022, the City offers a free yard waste collection program.
-During this time, homeowners may dispose of yard waste in 32-gallon paper yard waste bags or clearly labeled cans (Yard Waste Only) or carts, free of charge, each week on their normal garbage collection day.
+6 through Dec.
+15, 2023, the City offers a free bagged yard waste collection program.
+During this time, homeowners may dispose of yard waste in 32-gallon paper yard waste bags or clearly labeled cans (Yard Waste Only) or carts, free of charge, each week on their regular garbage and recycling collection day.
 Branches and other yard waste that are tied into bundles require a sticker at all times.

 Yard Waste Carts/Organics Program